Chronology of Art A timeline of Western culture from prehistory to the present - Thames & Hudson

 This priority and richly illustrated guide, emphasizing a purely chronological approach and avoiding the clichés of conventional academic categories, presents a completely fresh perspective on art history.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 Today, still an independent family company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2000 titles published.
-It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The company is also expanding its list of children's books.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson